Mueller UltraTemp MT-175 Toaster Oven In-depth Review

 After taking out the first batch, we immediately put four more pieces inside to test the oven’s consecutive usability which ended up at 7/10.
 Also under the identical toasting time, the four pieces of bread became brown with an increased evenness from the first batch.
 While the color was a bit darker than ideal, the extra crispiness made the second batch more suitable for soups.

-7.6 Pizza
+8.2 Pizza

+At 450°F, the oven took 9 minutes to bake a 9-inch thick-crust meat pizza which was slightly faster than the label’s recommended 10 minutes, 9/10.
 The crust had a golden color all the way through and the inside was still moist.
 If only the crust was a bit more crispy, it would’ve gotten higher than an 8/10.

 The toppings were also caramelized quite evenly from the meat and veggies to the cheese, worthy of another 8/10.
 The cheese was nicely melted but the areas closer to the back of the cooking chamber were more caramelized compared to the rest.

-7.0 Whole Roasted Chicken
+8.5 Roasted Chicken Wings

-3.6 Baked French Fries
+4.9 Baked French Fries

 Our Baked French Fries test brought out the Mueller’s weakness of not being able to maintain a high temperature due to its low power draw.
-Its even heat distribution couldn’t help much if the temperature wasn’t high enough, so the final score was 3.6/10.
+Its even heat distribution couldn’t help much if the temperature wasn’t high enough, so the final score was 4.9/10.
 These problems are less likely to be present in a convection toaster oven.

 Fortunately, the fries were cooked through and not soggy, so our chef could give them a 4.5/10 for taste and not a zero.
+If you ever bake fries with this oven, just crank the temperature to max.

-5.3 Design: Standard
+7.2 Design: Standard

 The Mueller has a standard design for a small oven which further highlights its detachable crumb tray.
 Its quartz heating elements can be another factor worth considering if you’re into energy efficiency.